-For a one off payment, you will get a policy which will protect you from having to pay penalties in relation to legal defects in the property.
-They will cover you and the subsequent owners of the property.
+For a one-off payment, you will get a policy that will protect you from having to pay penalties in relation to legal defects in the property.
+The policy will cover you and the subsequent owners of the property.

 What Indemnity Insurance Policies cover?

-If you are desirous of purchasing a property which has a legal defect that will either be too costly to resolve, too time consuming to resolve, or cannot be resolved, or if you are selling property with such defects due to which it is unable to attract any customer, then you should consider your option to take out an indemnity insurance that covers the specific potential problem.
+If you are desirous of purchasing a property that has a legal defect that will either be too costly to resolve, too time-consuming to resolve, or cannot be resolved, or if you are selling property with such defects due to which it is unable to attract any customer, then you should consider your option to take out indemnity insurance that covers the specific potential problem.

 Commonly sought Indemnity Insurance Policies